elespdn/dev-Roud/readme-update.txt

 - bibliography ?
 For Dossier and for Version Publié
 - rename form_insert > insert e form_update > update
-- add photocopy to research page checkbox for visualize
+- add photocopy and alreadydigitized to research page checkbox for visualize